-Dealing with a high-risk HPV and pregnancy can be stressful for both moms and dads—but knowing what to expect can help you feel more prepared for what’s ahead.
+Dealing with a high-risk pregnancy can be stressful—but knowing what to expect can help you feel more prepared for what’s ahead.

-If you’re expecting mono mono twins, keep in mind that while complications are possible, they don’t always occur.
-With close monitoring by your healthcare team — especially during the first trimester — most babies go on to healthy lives outside the womb, which is exactly what happened with our momo twin girls!
+If you’re expecting mono mono twins, remember that complications are possible but don’t always occur.
+With close monitoring by your healthcare team — especially during the first trimester — most babies go on to healthy lives outside the womb, precisely what happened with our twin girls!

 You made my day being here today; thank you!

 Was this post helpful?
 If so, please give it a share (that would make my day EVEN more).

 And if you don’t want to forget it, pin it!📌😊